hubofvalley/Testnet-Guides/0g (zero-gravity)/storage-node/storage-node.md

    ```

 ### 5. wallet setup
-obtain yout wallet's private key by using this command :
+obtain yout wallet's private key by using this command in your validator node :

    ```bash
    0gchaind keys unsafe-export-eth-key $WALLET_NAME